CoFlows/CoFlows-Workflow/Files/docs/Instructions.md

     sh build.sh local

 This steps populats the Base, Agents and Queries sections of the **package.json** file.
 It also pulls all dependencies declared in the nuget, jars and pip sections of the **package.json** entries.
+Note that F# requires Base files to be ordered according to their dependencies.
+If a F# base files depends on another F# file please make sure that the the files are ordered accordingly.

 ### Execute
 Run the server in local mode